 A look beyond the Rhineland

-Here we have the political map of Europe at the time of the Hohenstaufen dynasty.
+After years of anarchy, Empress Matilda’s son with Geoffrey ascended the English throne as Henry II.
+Now here we have the political map of Europe at the time of the Hohenstaufen dynasty.
 In southern Italy and Sicily, the Normans had established their kingdom.
 France was controversial.
-King Louis in Paris only ruled over the Ile de France and the bordering territories.
-Most of western France belonged to the Anglo-Norman Plantagenets (Angevin Empire (1154-1214), King Henry II of England and his wife Eleonore of Aquitaine and their son Richard I Lionheart.
+King Louis in Paris only ruled over the Île-de-France and the bordering territories.
+Most of western France, however, belonged to the Anglo-Norman Plantagenets (Angevin Empire, 1154-1214), King Henry II of England and his wife Alienor of Aquitaine and their son Richard I Lionheart.